If the tenant does not pay the rent and does not reply to messages

 • Both parties must sign the agreement.

-• Mention interest on late payments and other charges, such as handling fees for payment reminders
+• Mention interest on late payments and any other legal charges

 • Agree how to communicate any changes or problems.